shri1984/study-images/Genetic_Database.md

 Genetic database is one or more sets of genetic data stored together with a software to retrieve, supplement and extract information from them.
 In this exercise, we will mainly focus on NCBI (National Center for Biotechnology Information).
 We will quickly browse couple of databases such as KEGG and NCBI.
 We will dive deep into NCBI in a while.

 Let´s start using the NCBI browser to retrieve information.
 First go to the website: https://www.ncbi.nlm.nih.gov.
 Look at the home page.
-Home page has lot of  information, and it is comprehensive: submitting, downloading, different databases (nucleotide, protein, etc…), different software, literature information.
+Home page has lot of  information, and it is comprehensive: submitting, downloading different databases (nucleotide, protein, etc…), different software, literature information.
 We will spend some time on browsing.

 #### Downloading the sequence information

 The NCBI is very user-friendly database and genetic data search platform.
 All the basic operations are meant for traditional biologists, who are not very sauvy with coding and other advanced computation skills.
 So, anyone with minimum biology knowledge can go in there and retrieve information.
 The only condition is that as a user you need to know what you want, which is depend on the question.
-We will retrieve COI (cytochrome c oxidase subunit I) sequences of some salmonids (family Salmonidae), or you can choose the species you want (or shark).
+We will retrieve COI (cytochrome c oxidase subunit I) sequences of some salmonids or gadidae (family Salmonidae), or you can choose the species you want.
+We can use these sequences to make phylogenetics trees.

 On top of the web page there is a search bar to search information about the species of your interest.
 If you select 'all databases' in the search menu and type the scientific name (common name do work sometimes), if you are interested in a single species.
 But to address the question like above, you may need to write 'salmonidae COI'.
 You will be directed to a page where the information about your species of interest is available from all possible databases (including peer reviewed literatures).
 This is one way to find desired information for your species.

 Another way is by choosing specific database.
 Use genus species or family or any other taxonomic classification information along with the gene name (COI) to find the sequences.
 Now you choose nucleotide instead of all the database example: search term could be 'salmonidae coi'